Everything You Need to Know about Absolute vs. Collateral Assignments

-Collateral Assignment
+- Releasing a Collateral Assignment

-What is a collateral assignment?
+What is a Collateral Assignment?

-A collateral assignment of life insurance gives lenders the right to collect the death benefit of your policy up to the amount of the outstanding loan balance.
+If you die, the collateral assignment allows the lender to collect your policy’s death benefit up to the amount of the outstanding loan balance.

 A typical scenario involves taking out a business loan.